 As 2011 was to CM Punk and 2016 was to AJ Styles, 2013 was to Daniel Bryan.
-But each of them were different in their own right.
+But each of them was different in their own right.
 For CM Punk in 2011, it was about finding his voice and using the power of the microphone to speak his mind and take the ball and run with it like he never had before.

 It led to WWE’s version of the Summer of Punk and an eventual 434-day reign as WWE Champion.
-For AJ Styles, it was a matter of rising to the top in unparallel fashion.
+For AJ Styles, it was a matter of rising to the top in unparalleled fashion.
 WWE was quick to recognize the level of talent that he was and pushed him to the top within less than a year.
 But then again, he was never supposed to be there and he made the most of the opportunity.

 For Daniel Bryan, it was the story of a true underdog.
 A man who was the prototypical “vanilla midget” indie wrestler who wasn’t supposed to make it big in WWE.
 Sure, he had a World Championship run at the end of 2011 till WrestleMania 28, but given that it ended in 18 seconds, it was clear that WWE was never really serious about pushing him to that level.
 But 2012 would be a game-changer of a year as he was the hot-headed heel who ended up getting into the most unusual pairing with Kane.